jxxcarlson/simple-parser/README.md

     = Expr String (List Expr) Meta
     | Text String Meta
     | Verbatim String String Meta
-    | EV Expr
     | Error String
 ```

-The `EV` constructor stands for "evaluated."
-It plays a role in reducing the stack but
-is not present in the output of the parser.
 Parsing is carried out by a functional loop with